wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 The screen shot below shows the corresponding Wavefront chart:
 * If you consider these spikes as anomalies, use `avg` or `mavg` to catch similar deviations or variability.
-* If you consider the spikes as noise and want to ignore one-off spikes, use `percentile` or `mmedian`, which are less sensitive to outliers or variations, and show only show sustained dips.
+* If you consider the spikes as noise and want to ignore one-off spikes, use `percentile` or `mmedian`, which are less sensitive to outliers or variations, and show only sustained dips.

 ![mean_median](images/mean_median.png)